daved01/Adversarial_Examples_GANs/docs/_pages/03_Results.md

 ## Fast Gradient Sign Method

-The following is an example of the original image, the generated perturbance and the resulting adversarial image using the Fast Gradient Sign Method:
+The following is an example of the original image, the generated perturbance, and the resulting adversarial image using the Fast Gradient Sign Method:

 {% include image.html file="Sample_766_pair.png" description="Figure 3: Original image, the with the FGSM generated perturbance and resulting adversarial image.
 This attack decreases the network’s confidence from almost 100% down to 14%" %}

-The adversarial image appears slightly more blurry than the original one, like for example taken at poor a resolution.
-Without the reference image however, it can be hard to tell that it has been modified.
-With increasing attack strength this becomes more and more obvious as can be seen in the following images:
+The adversarial image appears slightly blurrier than the original one, like for example taken at poorer resolution or with a worse camera.
+Without the reference image however, it can be difficult to tell that it has been modified.
+With increasing attack strength, this becomes noticeable as can be seen in the following images:

 {% include image.html file="Sample_766_series.png" description="Figure 4: Original image and a series of adversarial images with increasing attack intensity.
 The values for epsilon are: 0, 4/255, 8/255, 12/255 and 16/255.
 Subjectively, at around 12/255 the attack becomes noticeable." %}